 Sometime ago I happened to hear health skeptic Timothy Caulfield spreading his disdain for natural medicine on a Canadian broadcast morning show.
 He had authored an essay on the subject of medical institutions that were proposing to incorporate complementary health care methods.
 The thesis of his essay was that there is medical science and then there are the many pretenders to the healing arts that had, in his view, no evidential support. http://www.irpp.org/en/po/public-square/caulfield/.

 Caulfield's key assertion, is that for universities and medical clinics to associate themselves with purveyors of “nonsense”, such as naturopaths, acupuncturists, homeopaths, etc,. is to debase "scientific" medicine.
 Study them if you must, but certainly don’t lower medicine by integrating alternative medicine practitioners or courses into clinics or institutions of higher learning.
-Individuals like Caulfield have even suggested that research work associated with natural medicine, particularly homeopathy, should not be funded all.
+Caulfield and others have even suggested that research work associated with natural medicine, particularly homeopathy, should not be funded at all.
 He believes it is wrong to give natural medicine the least bit of legitimacy that may come from associating with conventional medicine.

 While it is naturally important to build social and political policy as well as health care practices on the basis of reasonable evidence, the likes of Caulifeld display an intolerant extremism.
 There is also a strange kind of naivety in the embrace of modern medicine as the sole vessel of healing truth, turning a blind eye to controversies over the quality of evidence and the inflluence of cultural and economic forces on modern medical practice.